cambiotraining/bacterial-genomics/index.md

 ## Overview

 This comprehensive course equips you with essential skills and knowledge in bacterial genomics analysis, primarily using Illumina-sequenced samples.
 You'll gain an understanding of how to select the most appropriate analysis workflow, tailored to the genome diversity of a given bacterial species.
-Through hands-on training, you'll apply both _de novo_ assembly and reference-based mapping approaches to obtain bacterial genomes for your isolates.
+Through hands-on training, you'll apply both de novo assembly and reference-based mapping approaches to obtain bacterial genomes for your isolates.
 You will apply standardised workflows for genome assembly and annotation, including quality assessment criteria to ensure the reliability of your results.
-Furthermore, you'll learn how to construct phylogenetic trees using whole genome and core genome alignments, enabling you to explore the evolutionary relationships among bacterial isolates.
+Along with typing bacteria using methods such as MLST, you'll learn how to construct phylogenetic trees using whole genome and core genome alignments, enabling you to explore the evolutionary relationships among bacterial isolates.
+You’ll extend this to estimate a time-scaled phylogeny using a starting phylogenetic tree.
 Lastly, you'll apply methods to detect antimicrobial resistance genes.
 As examples we will use _Mycobacterium tuberculosis_, _Staphylococcus aureus_ and _Streptococcus pneumoniae_, allowing you to become well-equipped to conduct bacterial genomics analyses on a range of species.

 ::: {.callout-tip}
 ### Learning Objectives